Structure of the Board of Directors

 Board Meeting and Relevant Notification

-In 2018, the company set 4 meeting schedules in advance and had 8 extraordinary meeting during the year.
+In 2019, there were 8 meetings of the Board of Directors.
+The company set 4 meeting schedules in advance and had 4 extraordinary meeting during the year.

 Meeting Quorum and Voting